noahpeltier/noahpeltier.github.io/_posts/2019-04-18-welcome-to-jekyll.md

 OutputDataReceived
 ```

-This will give us some output showing all the properties and events we need.
 The SourceIdentifier is what ever we want to name it so we can recall it later.
 Now, we can put it all together with an action that will trigger when we close the window.

 ```powershell